-It is actually good business practice for restaurants to readily change dishes in deference to their patrons’ allergies and other medical limitations—such as preparing dairy-free meals for the lactose intolerant, sans tree-nuts or gluten-free for those sensitive to these otherwise benign ingredients, as well as catering to the preferences of vegans and vegetarians.
+It is actually good business practice for restaurant operations to readily change dishes in deference to their patrons’ allergies and other medical limitations—such as preparing dairy-free meals for the lactose intolerant, sans tree-nuts or gluten-free for those sensitive to these otherwise benign ingredients, as well as catering to the preferences of vegans and vegetarians.
 Some restaurants even go the extra mile by omitting or substituting ingredients some diners simply do not like.
-Cilantro and cumin, for example, are favored by many, but abhorred by the rest, while tolerance for spicy foods range from none to blazing hot among restaurant patrons.
-With this kind of customized service, eating out has never been a more delightful experience.
+Cilantro and cumin, for example, are favored by many, but abhorred by the rest, while tolerance for spicy foods range from none to blazing hot among restaurant patrons With this kind of customized service, eating out has never been a more delightful experience.

 Now that rampant obesity and diabetes make us all more mindful of what we eat, even fast food restaurants are joining the revolution with salads and fat-free dishes popping up on their menus.

 This Guide is a continually growing and changing “work in progress.”
 It is limited to restaurants with healthy meals and a few more that can be easily adapted to diners’ special needs or preferences.
 We have also selected them for their congenial atmosphere and accommodating staffs.